Happy birthday Quasi

 1930 - We also lost 4-1 there with Jim Smith nabbing our consolation as centre-half David Davidson put through his own net while playing his 62nd and final reds game.
 Vic Watson struck one of his nine goals against the reds as Jim Barrett and George Robson also netted for the Irons.

-1986 – We won a League meeting 3-1 in L4, when Ian Rush and Paul Walsh added to a Jan Mølby penalty.
+1986 – We won a League meeting 3-1 in L4, when Ian Rush reached a century of League goals for the reds.
+Paul Walsh also scored, with Jan Mølby converting a penalty.

 1913 - Fred Howard scored all four Manchester City goals on his debut as they beat us 4-1 at their old Hyde Road ground, the first of his nine goals past us.
-Jimmy Stewart nabbed our consolation, with half-back Ralph Holden playing the first of just two senior games.
+Inside-right Jimmy Stewart nabbed the 26th and last of his reds goals, with half-back Ralph Holden playing the first of just two senior games.

 1908 - Centre-half Jimmy Harrop made his reds bow as we beat Bolton Wanderers 1-0 in a First Division match at Anfield.
 Jack Parkinson struck in a match that was also a benefit game for winger Arthur Goddard.
 Forward Joe Hewitt reached a century of League appearances for the club in this game.